Supported Internships

 • an employability qualification

-Who can I contact for information on Supported Internships and other employment and training options?
+Who can I speak to about Supported Internships and other work and training options?

 As soon as you think you might want a Supported Internship, talk to those who help you.